Taylor diagram: Theoretical basis

 (where a, b, and c are the length of the sides of the triangle, and $\phi$ is the angle between sides a and b) provides the key to forming the geometrical relationship between the four quantities that underlie the Taylor diagram (shown in Figure 2).

-The standard deviation of the observed field $(\sigma_r)$ is side a, the standard deviation of the test field $(\sigma_t)$ is side b, the centered RMS difference between the two fields (E′) is side c, and the cosine of the angle between sides a and b is the correlation coefficient (ρ).
+The standard deviation of the observed field $(\sigma_r)$ is side a, the standard deviation of the test field $(\sigma_t)$ is side b, the centered RMS difference (centered RMS difference is the mean-removed RMS difference, and is equivalent to the standard deviation of the model errors) between the two fields (E′) is side c, and the cosine of the angle between sides a and b is the correlation coefficient (ρ).

 The means of the fields are subtracted out before computing their second-order statistics, so the diagram does not provide information about overall biases (mean error), but solely characterizes the centered pattern error.

 Taylor diagram variants

 Among the several minor variations on the diagram that have been suggested are (see, Taylor, 2001):